 - While using EtBr, always wear gloves, glasses and a lab coat.
 Do not touch any of your body parts while handing EtBr.

-- Always wear goggles while adding EtBr and during analysis of gel under UV light.
+- Always wear goggles during the addition of EtBr and during the analysis of gel under UV light.

 - Remove electrophoresis tank buffer each time after completion of each run.
 Follow proper EtBr disposal guidelines.